Honours of Scotland: 20th century and later

 In 2018 plans were announced to renovate the "past its sell-by date" Honours exhibition and improve accessibility.

-The Crown of Scotland was placed on the coffin of Queen Elizabeth II in a service in St Giles' Cathedral on 12 September 2022 and remained there whilst she lay in rest.
+The Crown of Scotland was placed on Elizabeth II's coffin at a service in St Giles' Cathedral on 12 September 2022 and remained there whilst she lay in rest.
+Her successor Charles III was presented with the Honours on 5 July 2023 at a national service of thanksgiving in the same cathedral.

 Honours

 Crown

 A crown must have been made during the reign of Robert the Bruce or his son, David II, as David was anointed and crowned, as were all the subsequent Stewart kings, and it was probably this new crown that was remodelled into the current crown.
 It can be seen in its pre-1540 form in a portrait of James IV in the Book of Hours that was created for his marriage to Margaret Tudor in 1503.
-Arches were added to the crown by James V in 1532, making it an imperial crown, symbolising the king's status as an emperor of his own domain, subservient to no one but God.
+Arches were added to the crown by Adam Leys for James V in 1532, making it an imperial crown, symbolising the king's status as an emperor of his own domain, subservient to no one but God.
 Arches first appeared as pictorial emblems on coins under James III, who in 1469 claimed "ful jurisdictione and free impire within his realm".

 In 1540, the circlet was melted down and recast by the Edinburgh goldsmith John Mosman, with the addition of 22 gemstones to the original 20 and an extra 41 oz of Scottish gold.
 James V first wore it to his wife's coronation in the same year at Holyrood Abbey.
 It weighs 3 lb 10 oz, and the circlet is decorated with alternating fleurs-de-lis and crosses fleury.
 Four gold half-arches, preserved from the original crown, are surmounted by a gold monde – enamelled blue with stars representing the night sky.
 On top of the monde is a cross decorated with black enamel, pearls and a large amethyst.
 Originally, a purple velvet bonnet was manufactured by Thomas Arthur of Edinburgh.
 This was changed to a red bonnet by James VII, and the present bonnet dates from 1993.
 Four gold ornaments with a large pearl in the centre are attached to the bonnet between the crown's arches.